 - A randomized, phase III trial comparing laparoscopic surgery to open surgery in people whose colorectal cancer had metastasized to the liver.
 (Abstract LBA3516)

 - A phase III trial evaluating pembrolizumab with or without chemotherapy versus chemotherapy for advanced gastric or gastroesophageal junction cancers.
 (Abstract LBA4007)

-- A single arm, phase II clinical trial exploring enfortumab vedotin monotherapy in patients wiht locally advanced or metastatic forms of urothelial cancer.
+- A single arm, phase II clinical trial exploring enfortumab vedotin monotherapy in patients with locally advanced or metastatic forms of urothelial cancer.
 (Abstract LBA4505)